FuryanRasta/petri/docs/endpoints/legacy-rest.md

             "gas": "200000"
         },
         "signatures": null,
-        "memo": "Sent via petrihub client"
+        "memo": "Sent via petri client"
     }
 }
 ```

-Where the PETRIhub address prefix uses `iaa` instead, which affects the fields:
+Where the Petri address prefix uses `iaa` instead, which affects the fields:

 - value.msg.value.from_adress
 - value.msg.value.to_address